intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 In short:

-* The RSWG establishes policy, with input from the community, the RSAB, and the RSCE.
+* The RSWG establishes policy, with input from the community, the RSAB, and the RSEA.
 * The RSAB considers those proposals and approves or returns as appropriate.
 * The RPC periodically reports to the RSAB on how it is implementing established policies.
-* The RSCE provides expert advice to the RPC and RSAB on how to implement established policies on an ongoing and operational basis, which can include raising issues or initiating proposed policy changes within the RSWG.
+* The RSEA provides expert advice to the RPC and RSAB on how to implement established policies on an ongoing and operational basis, which can include raising issues or initiating proposed policy changes within the RSWG.
 * If issues arise with the implementation of particular policies, the RPC brings